-Along with some of its other European neighbours, the Netherlands offers a rich variety of university and higher education options, both in terms of the academic options available and the range of cities that students can live and work in.
-In addition, the proliferation of English taught courses means that the Netherlands is starting to rival higher education offerings of countries like the US, UK and Canada, whilst offering students lower tuition fees.
+Like some of its European neighbours, studying in the Netherlands offers rich variety both academically and in the range of cities that students can live and work in.
+In addition, the proliferation of English taught courses means that the Netherlands is starting to rival higher education offerings of countries like the USA, the UK and Canada - and with lower tuition fees.

-If your students are researching the Netherlands as a potential study destination, there are a number of specific benefits they should take into consideration.
+If your students are curious about studying in the Netherlands, there are a number of specific benefits they should take into consideration:

-But, much like their counterparts in Germany, the diverse pathways offered by Dutch universities might leave students stuck as to where to begin with their university research.
+But, much like their counterparts in Germany, the diverse pathways offered by Dutch universities might leave students stuck as to where to begin their research into studying in the Netherlands.

-Broadly speaking, students going to the Netherlands can expect to follow one of three pathways.
+Broadly speaking, students studying in the Netherlands can expect to follow one of three pathways:

-Research universities offer students a rigorous academic education, and usually last three years.
-There are 13 research universities and 12 of these are currently teaching English language courses.
+Research universities offer students a rigorous academic education, and degrees there usually last three years.
+There are 13 research universities and 12 of these currently teach English-language courses.